fabferri/az-pattern/01-private-link/README.md

    ms.date="16/10/2019"
    ms.author="fabferri" />

-## Example of private service link with ExpressRoute
+## ARM template with private service link and ExpressRoute
-This post talks through as example of Azure private service link by ARM template.
+This post talks through an example of Azure private service link by ARM template.
 Below the network diagram:

 [![1]][1]